-After being urged by his players, Patrick takes matters into his own hand and plays the rest of the game in goal himself.
+After being urged by his players, Patrick took matters into his own hands and played the rest of the game in goal himself.
 The Rangers implemented a strategy to check the Maroons hard at center ice and limited them to mostly long-range shots.
-The 44-year-old Patrick stops 18 of the 19 shots he faced and the Rangers won in overtime thanks to a Frank Boucher goal to go up 2-0 in the best-of-five series.
+The 44-year-old Patrick stopped 18 of the 19 shots he faced and the Rangers won in overtime thanks to a Frank Boucher goal to go up 2-0 in the best-of-five series.

 On April 7, 1999, the late Pat Quinn earned his 400th career win as the Toronto Maple Leafs beat the Ottawa Senators 4-2.
 Yanic Perreault scored all four goals to give his head coach the historic win.
 At the time, Quinn was just the 13th coach to hit the 400-win plateau.
 He retired with 684 career wins for five different teams, which is still the 11th-most in league history.

 Three years later, on April 7, 2002, Brian Sutter became the 15th coach in NHL history to earn 400 career victories in the Chicago Blackhawks’ 3-2 win against the visiting Calgary Flames.
 He had 451 total wins in his career, second in the Sutter family behind his brother Darryl, who won 634 games as an NHL head coach.